astiage-1/portfolio/README.md

   - Created by me
   - Free of proprietary, confidential, or client-specific information
   - Provided solely for demonstration of architectural approach and technical skills

+  All artifacts in this repository are non-proprietary.
+They showcase my approach to solution and cloud architecture, data governance, ETL/data pipelines, and ML/NLP pipeline design, illustrating end-to-end architectural thinking from ingestion and curation to microservice deployment.